Garnet Jewelry: Uncover the Secret Rainbow of Gems

 The foundation of garnet's reputation lies in its classic red varieties.

-Almandine and Pyrope: These are the most common types, responsible for the traditional deep red to brownish-red color associated with garnet.
-Their rich, warm tones have been used in jewelry for centuries.
+Almandine and Pyrope: The most common types, responsible for the traditional deep red to brownish-red color associated with garnet.
+Rich, warm tones that have been used in jewelry for centuries.
+Price: $20 to $100 per carat for good quality.

-Rhodolite: A highly desirable natural blend of pyrope and almandine, Rhodolite is prized for its stunning raspberry to purplish-red hues.
-This vibrant color is brighter and more
+Rhodolite: A natural blend of pyrope and almandine, prized for its stunning raspberry to purplish-red hues.
+Noticeably brighter and more vivid than standard red garnet.
+One of the best value-for-color stones in the market.
+Price: $50 to $300 per carat.

 The 4 Cs of Garnet: An Expert Buyer's Checklist